Sumit-Sonar/Weather_App/README.md

 - **Dart**: Programming language used for Flutter.
 - **OpenWeatherMap API**: Provides real-time weather data for any city.

-## Screenshots

-_Include some relevant screenshots of the app’s UI displaying weather data._

 ## Getting Started

 ### Prerequisites